-Will I Have To Go To Jail For Illegal Sexting In Los Angeles County?
+Will I Have To Go To Jail For Illegal Sexting In California?

 In Los Angeles, a person could go to jail for sexting with someone who is under the age of 18 or requesting photographs from someone who they know or reasonably should know is under the age of 18.